Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 5. Less wind noise when on the road.

 7. The ladder can be placed on either side or back of the vehicle.

 10. Bedding and other sleeping gear can be kept in the tent at all times which frees up more space inside the vehicle.

 11. With the low-profile design of hard shell roof top tents, many cars can still fit in the garage.

 13. Can be stored on the roof all year round for many years because the hard shell is superior to a soft cover in withstanding the elements.
 This is great if you don’t have help to take the tent on and off and when you don’t have a good storage location for the tent when it’s not on the vehicle.

 14. Hard shell roof top tents are far more durable when driving through trees and brush.
 Soft covers can get torn up.

-15. There’s confidence against critters chewing through a hard cover when the tent is left on the vehicle year round.
+15. There’s confidence against critters chewing through a hard shell when the tent is left on the vehicle year-round.
 Not so much with a soft shell cover.